The Korean Word “정 (Jeong)” Has No English Translation — Meaning, Pronunciation, and Cultural Feeling (Updated May 2026)

 Learn the Korean feeling behind 정 — the word that connects affection, attachment, kindness, and shared time

-As of May 2026, one of the most meaningful Korean culture keywords for global learners is jeong meaning Korean.
-The Korean word 정, commonly romanized as jeong, is often translated as affection, attachment, warmth, or emotional bond.
+For many global learners, (jeong) is one of the most meaningful Korean culture words because it is easy to feel but hard to translate.
+The Korean word is often translated as affection, attachment, warmth, or emotional bond.
 But none of those English words fully captures how 정 works in everyday Korean life.
 It is not only a feeling you have toward someone you love.
 It can also grow through repeated meals, shared hardship, old friendships, neighbors who look after one another, or even a familiar place that slowly becomes part of your heart.

 The important point is this: 정 is not “love” in the romantic sense.
 It is closer to a quiet emotional glue that forms over time.
 You may not notice it at first.
 Then one day, you realize you care, you remember, you worry, you share, or you cannot simply walk away.
 That is why many Koreans describe 정 as something you “build,” “feel,” “give,” “lose,” or “cannot cut off easily.”